 Got a squeaky door or sticky drawer?
-Spritz a little cooking spray on the hinges or drawer slides then work it back and forth to distribute the “lubricant.”
+Instead of replacing that squeaky hinge or just live with a sticky drawer, try this household substitute: Spritz a little cooking spray on the hinges or drawer slides then work it back and forth to distribute the “lubricant.”
 Wipe away any drips with a dry cloth or paper towel.

 White water rings

 Use mayonnaise to get rid of white water rings on wood furniture.
 Make sure the area is completely dry then spread enough full-fat mayonnaise on the spot.
 Let it sit for several hours, even overnight.
 Now wipe it clean, and buff with a soft clean cloth.
 Magical, right?

 Don’t toss out that spare eyeglasses case.
 Use it to protect your jewelry in your suitcase.
 Or how about that collection of crochet hooks that are rolling around in a drawer?
 They’ll fit nicely into an old eyeglasses case.
 It can also make for a dandy manicure kit or emergency first aid or sewing kit.
 Kinda’ makes you wish you had several cases, doesn’t it?
 Here’s one more: Storage bin for those rascally earbuds.

 Fresh out of piping bags and that birthday cake must be decorated right now?!
 Here’s a terrific household substitute:

 Grab a plastic sandwich or freezer bag.
 Fill the bag with decorating icing.
 Push it towards one of the bottom corners.
 Now, using scissors, snip off the end of that corner to create a small opening.
 There you go—a terrific piping bag.

 I can count on one hand the times I’ve purchased a quart of buttermilk.
 But I use it frequently in recipes that call for buttermilk.
 How?
 I make it myself and it works like a charm.